AppSecure-nrw/security-belts/orange/test-of-client-side-components-with-known-vulnerabilities.md

-# Test of client side components with known vulnerabilities
+# Test of Client Side Components With Known Vulnerabilities

 Tests for known vulnerabilities are performed in all client side software components, used by your software.